Technical Notes |

 Use the Command Prompt or Windows Explorer to delete temporary files and folders from the TEMP folder.

-To verify that MSI has been installed, locate the Msiexec.exe file, which is typically located in the Windows\System32 folder (Windows XP, 2000, or NT).
+To verify that MSI has been installed, locate the Msiexec.exe file, which is typically located in the Windows\System32 folder (Windows XP or 2000).
 If you do not have this file on your system, MSI has not been installed.

 Right-click the Msiexec.exe file and click Properties > Version tab to check the version.
 Reflection version 11.0 or higher requires Msiexec.exe version 2.0.2600.0 or higher.